University of Management and Technology (Pakistan): History

 UMT is a project of the Institute of Leadership and Management (ILM) Trust, established in 1990.
 ILM became an independent degree-awarding institution following the grant of charter in 2002 through an Act of the Provincial Assembly of the Punjab, the largest provincial legislature of Pakistan.
 After the award of charter, it was first named Institute of Management and Technology, however, on June 16, 2004, IMT was renamed the University of Management and Technology through the passing of a similar Act by the Punjab Assembly.

 Academics

 The university offers more than 150+ bachelor's, master's, and doctoral degree programs in a diverse range of fields such as management, technology, textile design, banking, computer science, economics, education, engineering, aviation, liberal arts, information technology, artificial intelligence, media and communication, languages and mental and physical health sciences.

 Schools and institutes

-The academic programs at UMT are carried out by 16 schools and three institutes that collectively contribute towards serving the country's rising demand for quality higher education.
+The academic programs at UMT are carried out by 17 schools, 2 institutes and 1 college that collectively contribute towards serving the country's rising demand for quality higher education.